 Radiofrequency technologies and related applications that use electromagnetic fields in the 10 kHz to 300 GHz frequency range have developed considerably over the past twenty years, with the advent of new functionalities for mobile telecommunications, the rise in Bluetooth standards, Wi-Fi, new-generation mobile telephones, etc.

-These new technologies could increase radiofrequency exposure of the general population via new fixed transmitters, and exposure of users via new mobile devices or changes in user behaviour.
+These new technologies could increase radiofrequency exposure of the general population (via new fixed transmitters), and exposure of users (via new mobile equipment or because of the new ways in which this equipment is used).
 On the one hand, these new products are highly appreciated by the public, and on the other hand they elicit mistrust, due in particular to the electromagnetic waves they use to function.
 This mistrust is heightened when the exposure is imposed, as is the case with relay antennas.
 In this context, radiofrequency waves are a major topic of interest for the Agency.

 To respond to the questions raised by use of radiofrequency technology, ANSES has carried out several expert appraisals in the area of its potential health effects, and published opinions and collective expert appraisal reports in 2003 and 2005 on mobile telecommunications, and in 2009, 2013 and 2016 on all technologies using radiofrequencies.